haleemur/sql-style-guide/README.md

     WHERE book.checkin_at IS NOT NULL
     AND book.is_complete = TRUE

+### Also Bad

+    WHERE
+        book.checkin_at IS NOT NULL
+    AND book.is_complete = TRUE

-*... but you wouldn't make this mistake because you've read the section on Boolean Operators*
+*... but you wouldn't make these mistake because you've read the section on Boolean Operators*

 **GROUP BY Block:** If using field positions, comma separate the numbers on 1 line.
 If using field expressions or names, the Comma Separated List rules apply.